marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.quote` Quote of full vaccinated people

-`secondVaccination.vacciantion.biontech` Number of people who received their second dose of BioNTech
+`secondVaccination.vaccination.biontech` Number of people who received their second dose of BioNTech

-`secondVaccination.vacciantion.moderna` Number of people who received their second dose of Moderna
+`secondVaccination.vaccination.moderna` Number of people who received their second dose of Moderna

-`secondVaccination.vacciantion.astraZeneca` Number of people who received their second dose of AstraZeneca
+`secondVaccination.vaccination.astraZeneca` Number of people who received their second dose of AstraZeneca

-`boosterVaccination.vacciantion.biontech` Number of people who received their booster dose of BioNTech
+`boosterVaccination.vaccination.biontech` Number of people who received their booster dose of BioNTech

-`boosterVaccination.vacciantion.moderna` Number of people who received their booster dose of Moderna
+`boosterVaccination.vaccination.moderna` Number of people who received their booster dose of Moderna

-`boosterVaccination.vacciantion.janssen` Number of people who received their booster dose of Janssen
+`boosterVaccination.vaccination.janssen` Number of people who received their booster dose of Janssen

 `boosterVaccination.delta` New booster vaccinations compared to yesterday